-‘Tis the season for travel in China.
+’Tis the season for travel in China.
 But virus fears cast a shadow over festivities.

 Wuhan’s government, like many across China, has been offering free tickets to tourist attractions to try to salvage economic growth.
-For better or worse, it appears to be working, as China approaches its first major holiday season since tamping down the coronavirus.
+For better or worse, it appears to be working, as China approaches its first major holiday season since tamping down the novel coronavirus.

 The “Golden Week” holiday is one of the largest annual human migrations, with upward of 700 million people on the move.
 This year, it will be a crucial test of China’s efforts to regain normalcy and prevent new coronavirus waves.

 The holiday season begins with China’s National Day on Oct.
 1, marking 71 years of Communist Party rule.
-The period also coincides with this year’s mid-autumn festival, a one-day holiday that falls on the night of the fullest autumn moon.
+The period also coincides with this year’s Mid-autumn Festival, a one-day holiday that falls on the night of the fullest autumn moon.

-With borders closed around the world, those in China itching to travel have had to look closer to home.
-Around 408 million highway trips are expected to be made this Golden Week, slightly up from last year, China’s Ministry of Transport said on Thursday.
-Domestic flight bookings are up 10 percent from last year, according to ticket platform Qunar.
+With borders closed around the world, Chinese citizens itching to travel have had to look closer to home.
+About 408 million highway trips are expected to be made this Golden Week, slightly up from last year, China’s Ministry of Transport said Thursday.
+Domestic flight bookings are up 10 percent from last year, according to ticketing platform Qunar.

 Local officials have trumpeted deep discounts for their tourist attractions, hoping that out-of-town visitors will help fill empty coffers.
-But the flood of travelers will make social distancing difficult and brings the risk of new virus outbreaks that could spread rapidly across the country.
+But the flood of travelers will make social distancing difficult and brings the risk of virus outbreaks that could spread rapidly across the country.

 There are signs of apprehension.
-Some Chinese universities have shortened their Golden Week break to only a few days to discourage students from leaving campus, saying they will extend the winter holiday to compensate.
+Some Chinese universities have shortened their Golden Week break to only a few days to discourage students from leaving campus, saying they will extend the winter holiday break to compensate.

 China’s Culture and Tourism Ministry last week ordered tourist sites to limit capacity over Golden Week to 75 percent, while maintaining temperature checks and frequent disinfection routines.
-Visitors must book in advance with their real names to facilitate contact-tracing.
+Visitors must book in advance with their real names to facilitate contact tracing.

 This week, China detected its first local asymptomatic coronavirus infections in more than a month, with two port workers testing positive in Qingdao, in the country’s east.

 Early this year, Zuo returned from Thailand — her adoptive home for the past five years — to visit family in Wuhan.
 Hours after she arrived, the city locked down because of the coronavirus.
-She’s been there since.
+She has been there since.

 In Thailand, Zuo had felt at home with the other transgender women living and working there as performers.
 But the coronavirus has crippled Bangkok’s entertainment industry, like so many others.